- Make/Cancel an Appointment

 The Writing Center offers different services to different groups of writers on campus.
 To learn more about what is available to you, see “Who can make an appointment?” below.
 Generally, instructors are pleased when students come to the Writing Center.
 We abide by the Honor Code of the University; since the sessions focus on giving you feedback on your writing, rather than editing or writing for you, coming to the Writing Center does not raise any Honor Code issues.
 You must ask your instructor for permission before coming to the Writing Center to work on a take-home essay.

-While everyone is welcome to use the Writing Center’s online handouts and demos, our tutoring services are available only to current students, faculty, and staff of UNC-Chapel Hill.
-Do not make an appointment to discuss someone else’s writing or submit someone else’s draft to the Online Tutor.
+While everyone is welcome to use the Writing Center’s online handouts and demos, our coaching services are available only to current students, faculty, and staff of UNC-Chapel Hill.
+Do not make an appointment to discuss someone else’s writing or submit someone else’s draft to the Online Writing Coach.
 If your friend or family member might be interested in working with a Chapel Hill-area writing tutor or editor, please refer him or her to our “Help for Hire” listing.

 We welcome all kinds of questions about writing.
 If yours is a quick one focusing on a particular sentence, word, or punctuation mark, try calling the Grammar Hotline at 962-7710.

 We are glad to hear about your interest in joining our team!
 At this time, the Writing Center does not have any full-time or part-time staff positions available.
-If you are an experienced teacher or editor, you may submit a request to be listed on our Help for Hire advertising page.
-Graduate student tutors are teaching assistants; they are hired through a competitive process each spring to work for the following academic year.
+If you are an experienced teacher or editor with a graduate degree living in the Chapel Hill area, you may submit a request to be listed on our Help for Hire advertising page.
+Our graduate student writing coaches are teaching assistants; they are hired through a competitive process each spring to work for the following academic year.
 During periods when we are accepting applications, you’ll see a position announcement on our homepage.
-Undergraduate students can also serve as tutors; they must first enroll in English 402 and then apply to be hired.
-Undergraduate students who have workstudy funding can apply to serve as office assistants.
+Undergraduate students can also serve as writing coaches; they must first enroll in English 402 and then apply to be hired.
+Undergraduate students who have work-study funding can apply to serve as office assistants.
 Office assistants answer our phone, greet clients, make photocopies, and help with a variety of other tasks.
-The Writing Center does not accept volunteer tutors to work with UNC students.
-If you might be interested in working with high school students, contact us about our Write On program.
+The Writing Center does not accept volunteers.

-All degree-seeking undergraduates at UNC-Chapel Hill may make appointments for individual tutoring; so may graduate students and faculty, as availability permits.
+All degree-seeking undergraduates at UNC-Chapel Hill may make appointments for individual coaching; so may graduate students, faculty, and postdocs, as availability permits.

 Yes.
-When you make an appointment you have the option of choosing a particular tutor.
-All tutors are trained to help you with any of your writing needs or concerns.
-Check out our staff page for more information about our tutors.
+When you make an appointment you have the option of choosing a particular writing coach; you will see the names of coaches who are available.
+All coaches are trained to help you with any of your writing needs or concerns, regardless of the kind of paper you’re writing or the discipline you’re studying.

 You need a valid UNC ONYEN to make an appointment.
-We cannot make an appointment for you over the phone.
+We cannot make an appointment for you.
 If you do not have an ONYEN or the system will not accept it, contact Onyen Services at onyen.unc.edu.

 At some points in the semester, the Writing Center’s calendar can fill up as much as two weeks in advance.
 If you cannot find an appointment time that works for you, here are your options: